 Must pay shipping to replace items that don't fit

 Can be expensive

-The company shines brightest in its formal and cocktail attire offerings, with designs by Donna Karan New York, Marni, Badgely Mischka, and more.
-But other options abound, too, and blouses, outerwear, pants, and accessories offer plenty of room to enhance your everyday style.
+Rent the Runway shines brightest in its formal and cocktail attire offerings, with designs by Donna Karan New York, Marni, Badgley Mischka, and more.
+But other options abound, too, and Rent the Runway's blouses, outerwear, pants, and accessories offer plenty of room to enhance your everyday style.

 RTR Reserve customers receive two sizes with every order, and if a dress doesn’t fit upon receipt, there’s also the option to replace the outfit for the cost of shipping.
 But thanks to RTR’s expansive database of user reviews—many of which include photos—finding the perfect fit is generally pretty easy.

 RTR Reserve styles start at around $32, and monthly memberships range from approximately $94 to $235.
 Plus, with the option to purchase any favorites you receive for a steep discount, RTR can help you build a versatile forever closet, too.
 It’s a user-friendly program with customer service and value that’s hard to beat.

 For about $88 a month, the company behind Urban Outfitters, Free People, and Anthropologie allows shoppers to select six styles and keep them for 30 days.
 The service—called Nuuly—features a wide variety of casual and everyday items, so a month will give you plenty of time to mix-and-match items for a steal.